How do I get there?

-The cost for this quick trip is between R$ 7,500 and R$ 8,500 for 4 to 5 passengers, we’ll have the red carpet await for you upon landing in front of the hotel.
+The cost for this quick trip is R$ 9,000 for 5 passengers and a maximum weight of bagage of 20 kg a person.
+We’ll have the red carpet await for you upon landing in front of the hotel.
 If you are travelling with bulky luggage, add R$ 500 for a 4×4 pickup truck to transport it via land to the hotel.

-A more affordable option, but not as flexible is the twin-engine Seneca V airplane-transfer.
+A more affordable option, but not as flexible, is a twin-engine airplane.
 You will also leave from the Old Airport but will land about 15 km from Prea, on the new Jericoacoara Airport.
 Getting to Preá may take about 20 minutes.
-Cost is between around R$ 4,500 for 4 to 6 people, add R$ 500 for the luggage transfer via land, but please call for an update quote as rates may vary.
+Cost is R$ 4,000,- for a maximum of 4 passengers and also a maximum weight of bagage of 20 kg a person.
+Add R$ 500 for the extra luggage transfer via land, but please call for an update quote as rates may vary.

 Not that we recommend renting a car or truck to come visit us (because the cost of 4×4 rentals is relatively high and you won’t be able to use smaller 2-wheel drive cars in the sand), but if you happen to need driving directions from Fortaleza, please check out the maps and instructions below.

 When leaving Fortaleza, ask for directions to Caucaia, or ask how to get to the Estruturante Litoranea (it’s the local name of the CE-085 that goes to Preá).